dekamps/miind/README.md

 # MIIND: a population level simulator.

 MIIND is a simulator that allows the creation, simulation and analysis of large-scale neural networks.
-It does not model individual neurons, but models populations directly, similarly to a neural mass models, except that we use population density techniques.
+It does not model individual neurons, but models populations directly, similarly to a neural mass model, except that we use population density techniques.
 Population density techniques are based on point model neurons, such as leaky-integrate-and-fire (LIF), quadratic-integrate-and-fire neurons (QIF), or more complex ones, such as adaptive-exponential-integrate-and-fire (AdExp), Izhikevich, Fitzhugh-Nagumo (FN).
-MIIND is able to model populations of 1D neural models (like LIF, QIF), or 2D models (AdExp, Izhikevich, FN, others).
+MIIND is able to model populations of 1D neural models (like LIF, QIF), 2D models (AdExp, Izhikevich, FN, others), or 3D models (Hindmarsh-Rose, Tsodyks-Markram Synapse).
 It does so by using statistical techniques to answer the question: "If I'd run a NEST or BRIAN simulation (to name some point model-based simulators), where in state space would my neurons be?"
 We calculate this distribution in terms of a density function, and from this density function we can infer many properties of the population, including its own firing rate.
 By modeling large-scale networks as homogeneous populations that exchange firing rate statistics, rather than spikes, remarkable efficiency can be achieved, whilst retaining